 Commodities are another great way to profit from the dollar's fall.
 Certain commodities (such as oil, gold, and other metals) preserve their long-term wealth.
 Most are bought with US dollars, so when the dollar falls compared to other currencies, commodities rise.
-Another option for investing your money during an economic collapse is to put it in a savings account.
+Another option for investing your money during an economic collapse is to start a Gold IRA.

 Here's Why You Can Trust Us.
 Seek refuge in a fund that invests heavily in foreign bonds, such as Loomis Sayles Bond.
 Stay away from most other “safe havens”.
 Since then, investors have channeled that cash into more aggressive investments.

 Be a smarter, better-informed investor.
 Get benefits and thrive with Kiplinger's best advice from experts on investments, taxes, retirement, personal finance and more, direct to your email.
 Leverage and thrive with the best advice from Kiplinger experts, direct to your email.
 How can you protect yourself from the fall of the dollar and take advantage of it?
 Start by favoring large companies in their individual stocks and in the mutual funds they hold.